vpavkin/GoRefactor/README.md

 3.    **Source folder** must contain `goref.cfg` file.
 It's a text file, listing all the packages of your project in a special way.
 It has 3 sections:

     * `.packages` section.
-Each line of it describes a package as a pair {relative_path, go_source_path}. *relative_path* is the path to the package folder, relative to the **source folder**. *go_source_path* is the place in the go source folder (usually, `~/go/src`), where you install your package.
+Each line of it describes a package as a pair {relative_path, go_source_path}. *relative_path* is the path to the package folder, relative to the **source folder**. *go_source_path* is the place in the Go source folder (usually, `~/go/src`), where you install your package.
 You can find *go_source_path* in the `TARG` variable of `Makefile` for your package.

         If package is not installed at 'go/src' (executable package), place a `_` symbol instead of *go_source_path*.

     * `.externPackages` section.
 This section is optional.
 Here you can specify external dependencies (out of **source folder**).
 Packages are listed in the same way, the only difference is that instead of *relative_path* you should use the absolute path of the package.

     * `.specialPackages` section.
 This section contains a list of architecture-dependent packages.
-For now, there're 3 architecture-dependent packages in go sources: syscall, os, and runtime.
+For now, there're 3 architecture-dependent packages in Go sources: syscall, os, and runtime.
 The all must be listed there.

     You can get a working `goref.cfg` file from this repository, and edit it.

 4. For each architecture-dependent package **source folder** must contain a `.cfg` file, named as the package.
 For now, you can just copy `syscall.cfg`, `os.cfg` and `runtime.cfg` from this repository to your project, and copy the `.specialPackages` section of `goref.cfg`.

-    *NOTE: all this additional config stuff was added during development, because of regular changes in go compiler source.*
+    *NOTE: all this additional config stuff was added during development, because of regular changes in Go compiler source.*

 **Again, you can use `src` folder of this repository to set up your own GoRefactor project**